Hasnain78/Data-Lemur/README.md

 # Data-Lemur
+# 🟢 Easy - Question 1 (Asked in Twitter Interview)

 ## 📊 SQL Query: Histogram of Tweets per User

 ### 📝 Problem Statement
-Assume you're given a table `tweets` containing Twitter tweet data.
-Write a query to obtain a **histogram of tweets per user in 2022**.
+Assume you're given a table Twitter tweet data, write a query to obtain a histogram of tweets posted per user in 2022.
+Output the tweet count per user as the bucket and the number of Twitter users who fall into that bucket.

-The output should contain:
-- The number of tweets per user (as **tweet bucket**).
-- The count of users who fall into that bucket.
+In other words, group the users by the number of tweets they posted in 2022 and count the number of users in each group.

 ### 🗂 Table Schema